Website Santa Rosa Junior College

 Examples of key duties are interpreted as being descriptive and not restrictive in nature.
 Incumbents routinely perform approximately 80% of the duties below.

-• Train, supervise and evaluate the performance of assigned staff; interview and select employees and recommend transfers, reassignment, termination and disciplinary actions.
+• Supervise and constructively evaluate the performance of assigned staff; interview and select employees and recommend transfers, reassignment, termination and disciplinary actions according to established procedures.

 • Hiring and evaluation procedures and local, State and Federal employment codes, laws and regulations.